Ennoriel/svelte-awesome-color-piecker/README.md

 - 🧩 fully customizable
 - 🔨 full typescript support

+## v4

+A beta version exists for svelte 5.
+You can install it with the command: `npm install svelte-awesome-color-picker@beta`.
+You will find the [doc deployed here](https://svelte-awesome-color-picke-git-8efcef-maximes-projects-f3ddeaab.vercel.app/).

 ## v3

 The major version 3 has been released to remove accessibility issues (see [issue #43](https://github.com/Ennoriel/svelte-awesome-color-picker/issues/43)).
 The library has also been made simpler and lighter.
 This comes with [some breaking changes](https://svelte-awesome-color-picker.vercel.app/#update-from-v2-to-v3)